giovannipollo/meta-ppg-sensor/README.md

 Once the build process is completed, we can copy the obtained Linux image to a Micro SD, boot on the Raspberry Pi and then connect via ssh to test the results.

 The timing obtained is pretty good.
-In fact we expect a time of 40,96s for a signle execution of the application.
-I obtained, on the Raspberry Pi 3B+, 41.20s.
-The error is 0.58% and it is an accettable value.
+In fact we expect a time of 20ms for a signle read operation.
+I obtained, on the Raspberry Pi 3B+, 20.08s.
+The error is 0.4% and it is an accettable value.